JamesBOPRC/BOPRC_R_Course_Lesson_6/README.md

 increment.
 You can also tell it to take the median if you want.

-If we look at the second sub-list item we can see that all time increments are satisfied.
+If we look at the second sub-list item we can see that all time increments are satisfied by looking at the column ‘DataOK’.
 The output will allocate the time increment as the most frequent increment that satisfies all requirements, in this case ‘month’.

 ``` r
 Inspect_Output_NNN_Te_Teko[[2]]